 This is a timely film during the opioid crisis where so many of the pharmaceutical companies knowingly deceived doctors and patients to hook the public on opioids and make more profit knowing more people would die from the drugs.
 The next opioid crisis is already here with psychiatric medications for which Pharma used the same tactics.

 That is not to say the medications do not have value for a small percentage of the people or for the much shorter evidence based duration than they end up being used for.
-But with Pharma or Pharma paid researchers almost exclusively doing the research, critical research on how to get people off of medications has not been done.
+But with Pharma or Pharma paid researchers almost exclusively doing the research, critical research on how to get people off of medications is still lacking.

 Recently a New Yorker article highlighted this and how psychiatrists themselves who find themselves unable to get off of medications have had to turn to the ex-patient community to learn how to get off.
 Pharma misled doctors telling them patients trying to come off medications had a return of symptoms of illness when getting to low doses of the medications, but often it is withdrawal symptoms (they call discontinuation syndrome) from the medications due to tolerance (they call neuroadaptation) that lasts much longer than doctors were told.
 To come off people often have to detox from the medications painfully slow sometimes taking years and miniscule doses, but people with all diagnoses have come off of medications successfully.
 Without proper information and preparation, withdrawing too quickly from some medications can have serious consequences up to and including death.
 The Withdrawal Project is a modern recent online platform for citizen research on psychiatric medication withdrawal mentioned in The New Yorker article to assist with more accurate information on how to prepare to come off.